esphome/esphome-devices/src/docs/devices/Etekcity-Voltson-ESW01-USA-R6P/index.md

 Unlike some other versions of this plug, there are no screws.
 The plastic shell is held together by plastic clips.
 You will need something thin to get between the seam of the plastic shell and disengage each of the six clips.

-The pictures below use black markings to show where the clips are located, depending on how you are holding the Smart Outlet when disassembling it.
+The pictures below use black markings to show where the clips are located, depending on how you are holding the smart outlet when disassembling it.

 ![A top-down front view of an Etekcity Voltson ESW01-USA-R6P Smart Outlet.
 The outlet, button, and LED indicator are facing the viewer.
 Black marks around the circumference of the plug indicate the locations of the six clips of the plastic shell.
 The markings are positioned clockwise at 40°, 120°, 155°, 205°, 270°, and 325°.](Etekcity-Voltson-ESW01-USA-R6P-Clips-Front.jpg "Etekcity Voltson ESW01-USA-R6P Shell Clips Front View")
 ![A top-down back view of the inside of the front shell of an Etekcity Voltson ESW01-USA-R6P Smart Outlet.
 There are black marks on each of the six clips of the plastic shell.
 The clips are positioned clockwise at 35°, 90°, 155°, 205°, 240°, and 320°.](Etekcity-Voltson-ESW01-USA-R6P-Clips-Back.jpg "Etekcity Voltson ESW01-USA-R6P Shell Clips Back View")

 ## Flashing New Firmware

-### 1. Connect The Device To A USB serial converter
+### 1. Connect The Device To A USB Serial Converter

 With the plastic shell separated, you will now have access to the top of the PCB.